CP1401/Practicals/prac_06/README.md

 Write a function that takes a subject total score (0-100) and returns the corresponding JCU grade.

-Test it, then write a program that asks the user for their score and prints their grade until they enter a sentinel of < 0.
+Test it, then write a program that asks the user for their score and prints their grade until they enter a score of < 0.

 **After** you have finished and tested that program, add to it (same main) so that the program asks the user for a number of scores, then generates that many random scores and shows their grades.
 Example output: